Morchella esculenta: Edibility

 Morchella esculenta, like all morels, are among the most highly prized of all edible mushrooms.
-Raw morels have a gastrointestinal irritant, hydrazine, but parboiling or blanching before consumption will remove it.
+Raw morels have a gastrointestinal irritant, hydrazine (although this has not been isolated in samples), but parboiling or blanching before consumption will remove it.
 Old fruit bodies that show signs of decay may be poisonous.
 The mushrooms may be fried in butter or baked after being stuffed with meats and vegetables.
-The mushrooms may also be dried by threading the caps onto string and hanging them in the sun; this process is said to concentrate the flavor.
+The mushrooms may also be dried by threading the caps onto string and hanging them in the sun; this process is said to concentrate the flavour.
 One study determined the main nutritional components to be as follows (on a dry weight basis): protein 32.7%, fat 2.0%, fiber 17.6%, ash 9.7%, and carbohydrates 38.0%.

-In one isolated case in Germany, six people were reported to have developed neurologic effects between 6–12 hours after consumption.
-The effects included ataxia and visual disturbances, and lasted up to a day before disappearing without enduring effects.

 Bioactive compounds

 Both the fruit bodies and the mycelia of M. esculenta contain an uncommon amino acid, cis-3-amino-L-proline; this amino acid does not appear to be protein bound.
 In addition to M. esculenta, the amino acid is known to exist only in M. conica and M. crassipes.